Above, a flash soundscape of Dr Freud and the Rabbit. You can follow the reading in the text below.

 Despite the small cushion placed behind its head, the couch was hardly comfortable.
 Lounging about like a human being was not a thing it chose to do often.
 If only it were back in the snug safety of its warren.

 The sound of Freud’s pen scratching across the paper was all that came by way of reply.
-As always, Freud was impeccably dressed with a suit and a tie, his grey beard neatly trimmed.
+As always, Freud was impeccably dressed in a suit and a tie, his grey beard neatly trimmed.
 He’d even made sure his glasses were properly cleaned.
 Appearance was of extreme importance when dealing with patients, leaving no rough edges for them to wheedle their way under.

 “What if …” the rabbit hesitated, then changed its mind.
 “I’m a rabbit.
 I presume we agree on that.”